szflori/FAQ-Website/README.md

 # FAQ-Website
-This website project: frequently asked question, frequently asked questions —used to refer to a list of answers to typical questions that users of a Web site might ask.
+This website project: *frequently asked question*. **frequently asked questions** —used to refer to a list of answers to typical questions that users of a Web site might ask.

 ## How to start
 1. Clone git repository with `git clone` command